 This class is high-energy and fun to learn some Old School style influenced by some of today’s hottest video choreographers.
 Classes include conditioning and warm-up, simplified break down of each dance step, skill combinations and choreography.
 Students love learning these upbeat dance steps while moving to their favorite songs.

+Ballet Tech focuses on perfecting our feet and body lines.
+This is a supplemental class to ballet.
+Those interested in taking pointe are required to take tech for 2 years prior to pointe shoes.
+This class has both non pointe and pointe dancers in it.
 Pointe class concentrates on the transference of ballet steps from demi-pointe to pointe and is introduced only when a dancer has developed sufficient strength in the feet and legs necessary for this discipline.
-Students under the age of 12 are not allowed in this class.
-Permission is needed by the instructor for admission into pointe class.
+Students under the age of 12 are not allowed to use pointe shoes.
+Permission is needed by the instructor for transition into pointe shoes.